rmzoni/algorithm-training/README.md

 # algorithm-training
-Algorithm technique training using scala language!!
+Algorithm techniques training using scala language!!!

 ## Backtracking
 Backtracking is a technique used to build up to a solution to a problem incrementally.